kian8017/kianmusser.com/content/articles/react-where-put-websocket.md

 **Con's:**

-- It's not easily accessible to other components (except children if you pass it down in props).
-This is fine if only one part of your app needs a Websocket, but when multiple parts need to access the same Websocket, it starts to become unwieldy.
+- It's not easily accessible to other components (except children if you pass it down through props).
+This is fine if only one part of the app needs a Websocket, but when that increases to multiple parts, it starts becoming unwieldy.

 Now we've gone over the advantages and disadvantages of putting the Websocket in a component, but what about in a hook?